FROM BENIDORM, WITH LOVE

 I spend a day in Benidorm, as I was passing by and even though I had seen photos, read about it and hear my friend’s anecdotes, I still managed to be overwhelmed by the place, the people, the architecture… well, about pretty much everything.

-It’s a different kind of beauty, it’s not a hidden beach in the coast of Sardinia, it’s not filled with undiscovered models, you’d probably won’t find a bunch of influencers instagramming themselves to death here, Benidorm is just your old eccentric friend with a terracota tan and a funny accent.
+It’s a different kind of beauty, it’s not a hidden beach on the coast of Sardinia, it’s not filled with undiscovered models, you’d probably won’t find a bunch of influencers instagramming themselves to death here, Benidorm is just your old eccentric friend with a terracota tan and a funny accent.
 A place where people go around in those mobility scooters even if they don’t need to.
-And it’s lovely exactly for that.
+And it’s peculiar and special exactly for that.

 On top of everything, beaches are nice as in the rest of the Costa Blanca, the bright Spanish sun is still the same, the beers are cold and the food is delicious… what’s not to like?